srh-gst/ML_term_paper/Paper/paper.md

 \label{confusion_logit}
 \end{figure}
 ![](..\Results\Plots\confusion_on_job.png){ width=50% }
-\medskip
-\begin{minipage}{0.4\textwidth}
-{\scriptsize The confusion matrix of the regularized logit model for on-the-job training shows the accuracy of the model with 10929 true negative and 88 true positive predictions.}
-\end{minipage}
 ![](..\Results\Plots\confusion_open_educ.png){ width=50% }
 \medskip
-\begin{minipage}{0.4\textwidth}
+\begin{minipage}{1\textwidth}
-{\scriptsize The confusion matrix of the regularized logit model for open courses shows the accuracy of the model with 10965 true positive and 64 true negative predictions.}
+{\footnotesize \textit{Note:} a) The confusion matrix of the regularized logit model for on-the-job training shows the accuracy of the model with 10929 true negative and 88 true positive predictions. b) The confusion matrix of the regularized logit model for  open courses shows the accuracy of the model with 10965 true positive and 64 true negative predictions.}
 \end{minipage}
 \vspace{0.5cm}